mitre/acme/README.md

 install.packages(c("shiny", "ggplot2", "rstudioapi", "colorspace", "plotly", "viridisLite", "ggplotify"))
 ```

-If you are on a Mac, the [Cairo](https://cairographics.org/) graphics library is also
+If you are on a Mac, R also requires the `Cairo` package, which itself requires that
-required.
-You may need to [download and install
+the [XQuartz](https://www.xquartz.org/) package is also installed.
+You may need to
-Cairo](https://cairographics.org/download/).
-With Cairo installed on your system, for
+download and install XQuartz first, as it does not come with MacOS by default.
+After
-R, additionally enter:
+XQuartz is installed on your system, install `Cairo` in R:

 ```{r}
 install.packages("Cairo")